Angélique Kidjo: Paris

-Due to political conflicts, Kidjo had to leave her home country and moved to Paris in the 1980s.
-She initially planned to become a human rights lawyer, but ended up studying music.
-While working various day jobs to pay for her tuition, Kidjo studied music at the CIM, a reputable jazz school in Paris, where she met musician and producer Jean Hebrail, with whom she has composed most of her music and whom she married in 1987.
+After moving to France, Kidjo initially planned to become a human rights lawyer, but ended up studying music.
+While working various day jobs to pay for her tuition, Kidjo studied music at the CIM, a jazz school in Paris, where she met musician and producer Jean Hebrail, with whom she has composed most of her music and whom she married in 1987.
 She started out as a backup singer in local bands.
 In 1985, she became the front singer of Jasper van 't Hof's Euro-African jazz/rock band Pili Pili.
 Three Pili Pili studio albums followed: Jakko (1987), Be In Two Minds (1988, produced by Marlon Klein) and Hotel Babo (1990).
 By the end of the 1980s, she had become one of the most popular live performers in Paris and recorded a solo album called Parakou for the Open Jazz Label.
-She was then 'discovered' in Paris by Island Records founder Chris Blackwell, who signed her in 1991.
+She met Island Records founder Chris Blackwell in Paris; Blackwell signed her to a record deal in 1991.
 She recorded four albums for Island until Blackwell's departure from the label.
-In 2000 she was signed in New York by Columbia Records, for whom she recorded two albums.
+In 2000, she was signed in New York by Columbia Records, for whom she recorded two albums.